If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 It is really important that you let us know of any changes as soon as possible.
 This means we can offer the original appointment to another patient.

 Please complete the form below with your contact details and as much information as possible.
 You can find most of the information we need on your appointment letter.

 If you have any problems using this form, please call the number on your appointment letter and we will do our best to help you.
 You will receive a response from us so you know it has been received and actioned.

 If you wish to change the date and time of your appointment you, you can click the re-book option and state any dates that are not suitable for you, or you can contact us using the number on your appointment letter.

 Halton General Hospital in Runcorn is easily accessed by road being close to the North West motorway network.
 The hospital is located to the south of Runcorn just off the A533 Whitehall Expressway close to the M56 Motorway.We are within 30 minutes driving time from the cities of Manchester, Liverpool and Chester.
-The Cheshire and Merseyside Treatment Centre is on the same site.
+The Cheshire and Merseyside Treatment Centre and Halton Education Centre is on the same site.

 The postcode for the main Halton General hospital site is WA7 2DA.

 The postcode for the Cheshire and Merseyside Treatment Centre is WA7 2HH.

 The hospital campus is well served by public transport links.
 We work closely with the local councils to develop links to the hospitals.
 For information on all services call the national Traveline number on 0871 200 22 33 which can provide you with all public transport information you will need.
 Or use the Traveline Journey Planner to plan your journey to the hospital from your current location by clicking here.